hilton-edeir/Digital-Clock/README.md

 # Digital Clock
- A simple website to display time
+ A simple website to display time using JS.